cloving-ai/cloving-cli/README.md

-Here's the updated README.md with the latest changes and improvements:
+Here's the updated README.md incorporating the latest changes:

 # Cloving

-Cloving is an innovative tool designed to seamlessly integrate AI into various aspects of the developer workflow.
-It aims to enhance productivity and code quality by leveraging AI for tasks such as generating commit messages, conducting code reviews, and creating unit tests.
+Cloving is an innovative CLI tool designed to seamlessly integrate AI into various aspects of the developer workflow.
+It enhances productivity and code quality by leveraging AI for tasks such as generating commit messages, conducting code reviews, creating unit tests, and even assisting with entire project lifecycles.

 ## Features